by Janet Lee

 Those people who never came and sat beside your bed while your life slowly slipped away.

 Those people who use their words as though there was some poetry in your death.
+There was none.

 And now there is a gaping hole where your life once sat.